-Concept of Compression
+Concept of Compression/Archiving

-Best Compression Tools for Linux
+Best Archive Managers for Linux

-LZ4 is an excellent compression tool and written in the C programming language.
-It can compress more than a half gigabyte of data per second.
+LZ4 is an excellent compression tool written in the C programming language.
+It can compress more than half gigabytes of data per second.
 But of course, from practical experience, I can say that the compression rate can be slower when the data volume is less than the quantity of the data.
 It uses the lossless compression algorithm LZ4_HC and LZ77 to compress the data.
 You can accelerate the rate of data compression from the LZ4 features.

 The LZ4 supports API and CLI-based services, which means you can use a pop-up tool of LZ4 on your system, and you can use the LZ4 compression tool through your Linux command-line interface.
 You can find the LZ4 compression tool’s repository in the official repository of Linux, which makes the installation of LZ4 easier.

 - LZ4 can compress data at a higher speed.

 - Though there is no method to set a password in the LZ4, you can do it with a little help from CryptoStream.

 - LZ4 offers you a lossless compression.

 - Installing LZ4 is a straightforward process on Linux distributions.